EtherealEmil/UsualScrap/README.md

 ![](SEEME/MedkitPreview.png)
 Costs 150 credits, Weighs 5

-The medkit gradually heals the holder using a hidden health pool that depletes while healing.
+The medkit gradually heals the holder using a hidden health pool that is depleted to heal.

 Unlike the bandages, the medkit's base health pool can heal 6 times the health one bandage item can heal if given enough time.
 Additionally, its health pool can be refilled by bringing it into the ship.
-In the future, I plan to add a feature that will allow players to use the medkit on their teammates without having to drop it for them.
+In the near future, I plan to add a feature that will allow players to use the medkit on their teammates without having to drop it for them.
 </details>

 ## Unique Scrap Items